trinh064/Kickstarter/README.md

 # Kickstater
-Predict the likelihood of success of Kickstarter project
+Predict the likelihood of success of Kickstarter projects